Karen Carnabucci, MSS, LCSW, LISW-S, TEP

 Bracelet by Leayn Tabili.

-Arthur Shattuck, practitioner of Traditional Chinese Medicine, will offer gift certificates exotic healing teas and samples of green matcha tea.
+Arthur Shattuck, practitioner of Traditional Chinese Medicine, will offer gift certificates, exotic healing teas,samples of tea and information on flu and cold remedies.

 Patinaed Cicada with riveted hammered flowers and amethyst cylinder from Twisted Lion.